 Hugi Gudmundsson (Iceland, 1977) studied composition at Reykjavik College of Music.
 In 2005 he finished a Masters degree in composition from the Royal Danish Academy of Music where he studied with Bent Sørensen and Hans Abrahamsen among others.
 He finished a second Master’s degree (electronic music, Institute of Sonology, The Netherlands) spring 2007.

-Gudmundsson’s works have been featured at many international festivals such as Musicarama in Hong Kong, ISCM in Croatia, MATA festival in New York and several times at Nordic Music Days, to name but a few.
+Gudmundsson’s works have been featured at many international festivals such as Musicarama in Hong Kong, ISCM in Croatia, MATA festival in New York, Oslo International Church Music Festival and several times at Nordic Music Days, to name but a few.

-Hugi Gudmundsson lives and works full-time as a composer in Copenhagen, Denmark.
+Hugi Gudmundsson lives and works as a composer in Copenhagen, Denmark.

-For CV’s in Danish or Icelandic, please contact.
+For CV’s in Danish or Icelandic, please get in touch.